evansemet/evansemet/README.md

 </p>

-# Allow me to Introduce Myself
+# Allow Me To Introduce Myself

 I'm a current undergrad studying computer science, economics, and mathematics at Vanderbilt University in Nashville, Tennessee.